 - Peabody Coal Company’s “World’s Largest Shovel” (Muhlenberg County)

 - A Monarch butterfly

-Main title and photo retouching for Kentucky shirt design
+Main title and photo retouching by Kentucky tourism shirt designer

 Next, I cropped each of the photos so that they would fit exactly inside of the letters.
 As with the original design, some of the items also needed to take up the space of two letters.
 Peabody’s coal shovel was so enormous that it warranted taking up the “B” and “O” to get the full length effect.
 The patterns on the monarch butterfly’s beautiful wings deserved the extra space provided inside the letters “N” and “D”.
 After I laid out and cropped the images, I color corrected each of them.
 I did this adjusting their brightness and saturation factors so that each picture would balance the others out.
 Last of all, I blended some filtered copies together with the original photos in order to give them a painterly feel.
 I was ready at last to add the finishing touches.